-The Edfu Sound and light show starts with the audience entering from the marine side, the show is composed of three phases: the first phase starts with an introduction on the history of the temple, the second contains high-quality light and sound effects, bestowing a sense of awe, the audience walks among the columns and hymens that reecho the ancient Egyptian creed, and the last and third phase is dedicated to folkloric rituals and celebrations to dazzle the audience.
-This show employs state of art technologies such as 4 video high definition projectors, 3 movable video projectors, used for the first time in sound and light projects and 258 illumination units with dual radiation systems.
+The Edfu Sound and light show start with the audience entering from the marine side, the show is composed of three phases: the first phase starts with an introduction on the history of the temple, the second contains high-quality light and sound effects, bestowing a sense of awe, the audience walks among the columns and hymens that reecho the ancient Egyptian creed, and the last and third phase is dedicated to folkloric rituals and celebrations to dazzle the audience.
+This show employs state of art technologies such as 4 video high definition projectors, 3 movable video projectors, used for the first time in sound and light projects, and 258 illumination units with dual radiation systems.

 Edfu temple is located in the city of Edfu, almost 778 km from Cairo, Egypt.
 It is characterized by its massive construction and magnitude.
 It was built for the worship of Horus of Bahdity, represented by a falcon, headed by the winged sun.
 The name Bahdati is derived from the ancient name of the City of Edfu, which used to be called Bahdat.
 It took around 100 years to finish working on it and was discovered by the great archeologist Merit in 1860 as it was dug out of dust.
 This monument was discovered recently and since then the lines of tourists and visitors never stop.

 It is considered the only temple to maintain its good condition.
-It starts with an edifice, open courtyard, another courtyard, decorated by two statues of the Idol Horus at its gate, a hall of two compartments; one a library and the other a storeroom for religious rituals vessels and tools, two corridors; one for the provision of sacrifices and the other a rest place for the idol, and lastly the sanctum sanctorum.
+It starts with an edifice, open courtyard, another courtyard, decorated by two statues of the Idol Horus at its gate, a hall of two compartments; one a library and the other a storeroom for religious rituals vessels and tools, two corridors; one for the provision of sacrifices and the other a resting place for the idol, and lastly the sanctum sanctorum.

 Engravings on the walls are many and tell legendary stories and myths such as the conflict between Horus and Set, the triumph of good over evil, references to the trinity of Edfu, and familial paintings, symbolizing the annual journey of Horus meeting his wife Hathor, Lady of Dandarah once a year.